 In 1989, Deborah Louis began her career in education.
-Until the fall of 2006, Deborah taught On-Level, Pre-AP, and AP English to middle school, freshman, sophomore, junior, and senior students of diverse ethnicities who have a variety of learning styles.
+Until the fall of 2006 Deborah taught On-Level, Pre-AP, and AP English to middle school, freshman, sophomore, junior, and senior students of diverse ethnicities with a variety of learning styles.

 While at Duncanville ISD. from 1990 to 1998, Deborah was appointed Secondary English Vertical Team Coordinator where she coordinated a team of twelve Pre-AP and AP teachers in the design and development of an aligned and comprehensive 7-12 Pre-AP and AP English Program.

 In August 1998, Deborah began teaching at Birdville Independent School District where she taught junior AP Language and Composition and senior On-Level English and served as English Vertical Team Coordinator for Birdville High School and its three K-8 feeder schools.
 In 2002, while still at Birdville, she became an Instructional Technology Specialist, training multidisciplined K-12 teachers in methods of integrating technology into their curricula to meet district, state, and national objectives.

 In 2004 Deborah was asked to join Dallas Independent School District as Lead AP English Instructor where she worked with inner city students and teachers in developing programs, coordinating workshops and institutes, and modeling effective lessons in the classroom.